-Researchers at the Mayo Clinic looked at the BMI (body mass index) and waist-to-hip ratio of 12,785 adults, with a mean age of 44 years old.
-They followed up with those participants over a 14 year period, during which 2,562 of the participants passed away.
-Of those deaths 1,138 were caused by a cardiac event.
+In the earlier study, the Mayo Clinic researchers looked at the BMI (body mass index) and waist-to-hip ratio of 12,785 adults, with a mean age of 44 years old.
+They followed up with those participants over a 14-year period, during which 2,562 of the participants passed away.
+Of those deaths, 1,138 were caused by a cardiac event.

 The reason that belly fat increases cardiac risk factors is that this particular fat secretes a steady stream of chemicals that kindle inflammation throughout the body, damaging the lining of arterial walls, including the coronary arteries and blood vessels in the kidneys.

-If you have weight to lose, here are my top 10 tips for healthy weight loss.
+The good news is that if you reduce your waist size, you can reduce your cardiac risks.
+So, if you have weight to lose, here are my top tips for healthy weight loss.
 I also have a free online center filled with healthy recipes you can try.

-Now it’s your turn: Do you have any secrets to share for losing weight and decrease your cardiac risk factors?
+Now it’s your turn: Do you have any secrets to share for losing weight and decreasing your cardiac risk factors?

 You May Also Be Interested in